 First the tax dropped to 2% in 1974 and then further to 0.25% in 1983.
 That was when the sports side of the Nevada gambling industry began to truly flourish.

-In 1992 a bill was passed by the US Supreme Court and it looked like a really bad thing for people who love gambling on sports, unless you lived in Nevada.
+In 1992 a bill was passed by the US Supreme Court and it looked like a really bad thing for people who love gambling on sports unless you lived in Nevada.
 It was called the Professional and Amateur Sports Protection Act (PASPA) and it made it illegal to bet on sports in every State but one: Nevada.

 Since then, legislation has continued developing across the United States and in Nevada.
 The internet, specifically online gambling, is a big reason why.

-Currently there are only five States that allow online gambling with Nevada still holding a big lead in terms of options and sheer size of the industry.
+Currently, there are only five states that allow online gambling with Nevada still holding a big lead in terms of options and sheer size of the industry.
 Online gaming (casino games and poker) has been legal and fully regulated in Nevada since October of 2013.

 As you can imagine, the primary reason for legalizing online gambling was so the State could collect tax revenue off it.
-However, the benefits and flexibility online sports betting has provided for players all over Nevada has helped push this industry to record breaking numbers in just a few years.
+However, the benefits and flexibility online sports betting has provided for players all over Nevada has helped push this industry to record-breaking numbers in just a few years.

 All the major legal online betting sites in Nevada include a whole suite of gambling options including casino games, poker, and of course, sportsbooks.

-Online gambling is multi-billion industry.
+Online gambling is a multi-billion dollar industry.
 In fact, the industry is currently valued at over $700 billion and is expected to top the trillion mark by 2022.
 Online sports betting is becoming more and more common all over the United States.

 Popularity is growing especially quickly in states like Nevada where online sports betting allows gamblers to make bets from anywhere, not just in real casinos.